Five Dumb Errors to Avoid In Your Salon/Spa’s Email Marketing Strategy

 - OptinMonster: It’s a very powerful tool for creating pop-ups and slide-ins for your website with lots of inbuilt themes.
 You could also use their intuitive builder to design your pop-up and slide-in with Custom HTML and CSS.

 - Smart Bar: It is another tool used for adding scrolling headers to your website.
 The bar is easily optimizable for mobiles as well as desktops.

 Permission Marketing is a strategy where you get the consent of your lead to subscribe them to your emails.
 It gives great Open and Click-Through Rates, and not to mention, is mandatory in some countries.
 Permission is given in two ways:

 Making people subscribe to your emails is easier by giving them some immediate incentive.
-This could be a handy ebook, discount coupons, etc. For example:
+This could be a handy ebook, discount coupons, etc.

 Make sure to test your incentives to check if they actually work.

 - Brush off the dust: Remove non-existent, bounced or blocked emails.
 Many Email Marketing tools do this automatically.
 Be careful not to remove emails that bounced due to ‘mailbox full’ or ‘out of office’ messages.